AdvikaYengde/NN_DL_Lab/README.md

 ## Neural Networks and Deep Learning Laboratory

 ### Manual:
-1. Write a program to demonstrate the working of different activation functions like sigmod, tanh ReLU and Softmax to train a Neural Network.
+1. Write a program to demonstrate the working of different activation functions like sigmoid, tanh ReLU and Softmax to train a Neural Network.

+2.
+    a.
+Design a single unit perceptron for classification og linearly separable binary dataset without using pre-defined models.
+Use the perceptron from sklearn. \n
+    b.
+Identify the problems in single unit perceptron using AND, OR, XOR data and analyze the results.

+3. Build a deep feed-forward Artificial Neural Network by implementig the back propagation algorithm and test the sme using appropriate datasets.
+Use the number of hidden layers greater than or equal to 4.

+4. Design and implement a CNN model with 4+ layers of convolution to classify multicategory image datasets.
+Use the concept of regularization and dropout while designing CNN model.
+Use the fashion MNIST datset.
+Record the training accuracy corresponding to the following architecture: \n
+    a. base model \n
+    a.
+Model with L1 regularization \n
+    c.
+Model with L2 regularization \n
+    d.
+Model with dropout \n

+5. Design and implement an image classification model to classify a dataset of images using deep feed-forward neural network.
+Record the accuracy corresponding to the number of epochs.
+Use MNIST dataset.

+6. Implement Bi-directional LSTM for Sentiment analysis on movie reviews.

+7. Implement the standard VGG16 and 19 CNN architecture model to classify multicategory image dataset and check the accuracy.